Menu Close

 Chronology of trade union movements in India

-Emergence of modern workers in 19th century because of introduction of railways, post and telegrams.
+1. Emergence of modern workers in 19th century because of introduction of railways, post and telegrams

-Organized labor movement was started by philanthropists like S S Bengalee and Sasipad Banerjee.
+2. Organized labour movement started by philanthropists like SS Bengalee and Sasipad Banerjee

-The first trade union / labor organization was formed by Lokhanday known as Bombay Mill hands association.
+3. The first trade union/labour organization was formed by Lokhanday known as Bombay Mill hands association

-There was a growth of socialist ideas in India because of Russian revolution.
+4. There was a growth of socialist ideas in India because of Russian revolution.
 Hence some leaders started taking interest in organizing workers.
 Lala Lajapat Rai had great concern for the workers.
-Even Gandhi led the protest of workers in Ahmedabad Textile Mill.
+Even Gandhi led the protest of workers in Ahmedabad Textile Mill

-In 1920 AITUC (All India Trade Union Congress) with Lala Lajapat Rai as the first president.
+5. In 1920 AITUC (All India Trade Union Congress) was formed with Lala Lajapat Rai as the first president

-Communists later on formed their own organization.
-‘Red flag trade union’.
+7. Communists later on formed their own organization.
+‘Red flag trade union’

-Later on Congress left AITUC and formed its own organization INTUC.
-(Indian National Trade Union Congress).
+11. Later on, Congress left AITUC and formed its own organization INTUC.
+(Indian National Trade Union Congress)

 The participation of women in politics during freedom movement has emerged a new area of research in historiography.
 For long, the contribution of women remained neglected.
 Despite being highly patriarchal society, women participated in the freedom movement in ‘multiple modes’.
 There are examples where women could successfully protect their states in comparison to male counterparts.
 We can give the example of Bimbai Holkar who defeated British in guerrilla war.
 Rani Chenamma could protect the independence of her Kittoor state.
 During the revolt of 1857, Rani Laxmibai and Begam Hazarat Mehal played heroic roles.

-Women got associated with INC. It was Gandhi who could use women resources in a skillful manner.
+Women got associated with INC with arrival of Gandhi on the scene of freedom struggle.
+It was Gandhi who could use women resources in a skilful manner.
 Women played key role in the constructive programs, especially Khadi/Swadeshi.
 The prominent women leaders have been Annie Besant, Sarojini Naidu, Bhikaji Kama, Sucheta Kripalani, Rajkumari Amrit Kaur.
-We can also give the example of Rani Gaindineliu, a Naga women who remained undeterred by colonial excesses and patriarchal barriers.
+We can also give the example of Rani Gaindineliu, a Naga women, who remained undeterred by colonial excesses and patriarchal barriers.

 Besides participation in freedom movements, there were women leaders like Pandit Ramabai, Durgabai Deshmukh, Basanti Devi, Suniti Devi played role in social and economic empowerment of women.
 The two important women organizations were YWCA (Young Women Christian Association) of 1875, and All India Women Conference of 1927.